ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     - `Enter passphrase for "/root/.ssh/id_ed25519" (empty for no passphrase):`\
       In general, you want to enter a good passphrase here (specially in a professional environment).
 However, for a homelab setting with no sensitive data involved, you might consider this unnecessary and leave this question empty.

-    After answering the questions, the whole command's output will look like this:
+    After answering the questions, the whole command output will look like this:

     ~~~sh
     Generating public/private ed25519 key pair.